dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The signature of the augmenting getter or setter does not [match][signature matching] the signature of the augmented getter or setter.

-*   An augmenting setter specifies any default values. *Default values are defined solely by the introductory declaration.*

 *   A `const` variable declaration is augmented or augmenting.

-*   A getter or setter (including one implicitly induced by a variable declaration) is not complete after all augmentations are applied, unless it is in a context where it can be abstract. *Every getter or setter declaration eventually needs to have a body filled in unless it's an instance member that can be abstract.
+*   A getter or setter (including one implicitly induced by a variable declaration) is not complete after all augmentations are applied, unless it's an instance member and the surrounding class is abstract. *Every getter or setter declaration eventually needs to have a body filled in unless it's an instance member that can be abstract.
 In that case, if no declaration provides a body, it is considered abstract.*

 ### Augmenting enums